Executive summary

 MITRE ATT&CK coverage

-Techniques compiled from sandbox detonation in the engagement environment, cross-checked with the static analysis above. ✅ = directly observed in this sample’s behaviour or static structure; 🟡 = expected for LummaC2 generally, would need dynamic confirmation.
+Techniques compiled from dynamic execution traces of the unpacked stage cross-checked with the static analysis above. ✅ = directly observed in this sample’s behaviour or static structure; 🟡 = expected for LummaC2 generally, would need additional environment seasoning to confirm in a local lab.

 Initial Access · TA0001